-In Ved, you do not write long, monolithic scripts or functions that run indefinitely.
+In Lexum, you do not write long, monolithic scripts or functions that run indefinitely.

 Instead, execution is broken down into small, highly structured units called Transitions, which are further divided into Deterministic Execution Slices.